Harmonicorps/betaleaf.github.com/_posts/2016-01-14-dota-auto-acceptor.md

 This is a simple tool that automatically accepts the game when dota manages to find one.

-  - Press F7 to toggle On and Off.
+  - Starts enabled.
+Press F7 to <i class="fa fa-toggle-on"/>toggle On/Off.
 Beeps twice when on.
 Beeps once when off.
   - Works at any Windowed Mode or Borderless Resolution. **Fullscreen Mode not supported.**
-  - Works on the Arcade.(Custom Game Modes)
+  - Works on all gamemodes.

 Notes:

-Do not have your mouse hover over where the accept and decline buttons will appear.
+  - Do not have your mouse hover over where the accept and decline buttons will appear.
-Enabling the Dota 2 Setting **"Bring to foreground when match found"** will allow you to auto accept games, even if you have alt tabbed out of Dota 2.
+  - Enabling the Dota 2 Setting **"Bring to foreground when match found"** will allow you to auto accept games, even if you have alt tabbed out of Dota 2.
-Window Scale must be set to default.
+  - Window Scale must be set to default.

   ---